-These fathers may very well be the unsung heroes of parenthood, cast to a background role by society due to their physiology.
+These fathers may be the unsung heroes of parenthood, cast to a background role by society due to their physiology.
 Dads might not physically carry their children to term, it’s true, but does it mean they love their children any less than their mothers do?
 Does it mean fathers feel less responsible for making a difference in their children’s lives and giving their all to raising them right?
-Or are they just on the bum end of a bad rap, stuck in a world that needs to change the conversation on what being a father’s really about?
+Or are they just on the bum end of a bad rap, stuck in a world needing to change the conversation on what being a father’s really about?

 Fatherhood: It Only LOOKS Scary.

 Your views on fatherhood all depend on who you surround yourself with.
 My life is a by-product of rolling with the yuppie crowd, the kids who were always career-first, measuring their worth through promotions, quotas and end-of-quarter bonuses.
 For a long time, the goal was playing as hard as you worked, ’cause that was all we knew.

 Though I took the fast track to growing up by joining the bureaucracy (different things seem “normal” when the average age of your colleagues is 45…), I still understand that world.
 A world where it’s all about what you can do right now, not what might happen in a decade.
 One where everything can change at a moment’s notice, and you can’t have anything slowing you down.
 A world in my early 20s where “settling down” was akin to a death sentence, limiting your options for what life you had left.